 Musgrove referenced Alaska Statutes 44.62.310(b), Government Meetings Public, aka Open Meetings Act, and read, "Action may not be taken at an executive session, except to give direction to an attorney or labor negotiator regarding the handling of a specific legal matter or pending labor negotiations."
 He reported Council would teleconference with City Attorney Mike McLaughlin to discuss the demand letter (from Sherman Stebbins).

 Motion: Riesner moved to go into Executive Session; Zaremba seconded.

 Hallgren said he would appreciate hearing input from the City Attorney, particularly because of "bad reflection on the City Council, punishable by Alaska criminal codes" (reported at the February 20, 2024 Council meeting).

-Musgrove said two recent instances of criticism took place, finding fault in how the Council conducted executive sessions.
+Musgrove reported two recent instances of criticism, finding fault in how the Council conducted executive sessions.
 One claimed the public was not given adequate notice, that the executive session was not pre-announced.
-The second complaint was from the newspaper reporter who said the executive session did not identify an existing court case.
+The second was from the newspaper reporter who said the executive session did not identify an existing court case.
 There is no court case.
+Musgrove said neither complaint is an Open Meetings Act requirement.
 Attorney-client privileges are protected by AS 44.62.310(c)(3), "matters which by law, municipal charter, or ordinance are required to be confidential."

 Motion passed on a roll call with six in attendance (Riesner, Prestegard, Hallgren, Zaremba, Rawson, Musgrove).
-At approximately 5:35pm, Council members Pamela Rawson, Mike Prestegard, Travis Riesner, Igor Zaremba, Pete Hallgren, JW Musgrove, City Attorney Mike McLaughlin (telephonically) and City Clerk Pat White exited the Council Chambers to the City Administrator's office.
-They returned at 7:01pm.
+At approximately 5:35pm, Council members Pamela Rawson, Mike Prestegard, Travis Riesner, Igor Zaremba, Pete Hallgren, JW Musgrove, and City Clerk Pat White exited the Council Chambers to the City Administrator's office.
+City Attorney Mike McLaughlin joined by phone.
+All but McLaughlin returned at 7:01pm.